-Studies About cannabinoids and hearing
+Research into cannabinoids and hearing

 Causes of tinnitus are unclear

-Just because this connection has been uncovered doesn’t automatically mean the underlying causes are all that well known.
-That cannabinoids can have an impact on the middle ear and on tinnitus is pretty clear.
-But it’s far less evident what’s producing that impact.
+Just because this connection has been found doesn’t necessarily mean the root causes are all that well understood.
+That cannabinoids can have an impact on the middle ear and on tinnitus is rather obvious.
+But what’s causing that impact is a lot less evident.

 Beware the miracle cure